How To Avoid A Tax Audit In 12 Simple Steps

 A great way to avoid this problem is to close out your accounting periods and protect them with security codes.
 That way, only users with the code (preferably your admin and accountant) can make changes to old invoices and expenses.

 If you’re looking for an easy solution to simplify closing the books, there are numerous options available.
-Cloud-based accounting software Xero is loaded with features and makes it easy to close your accounting periods.
+Cloud-based accounting software like QuickBooks Online or FreshBooks are loaded with features and makes it easy to close your accounting periods.
 If you prefer locally-installed accounting software, QuickBooks Desktop Pro is an option to consider.
 These programs also allow you to set user permissions to control each user’s access.

 5. Don’t Overestimate Expenses